archivesunleashed/aut/.github/PULL_REQUEST_TEMPLATE.md

 **GitHub issue(s)**:

-If you are responding to an AUT issue, please mention their numbers below.
+If you are responding to an issue, please mention their numbers below.

 * ex: #1
 * ex: #2